 Unfortunately, while a pagefile can be located on a non-OS drive, the hiberfil.sys file can’t be.
 It’s OS drive or bust, so if you do use hibernate, then you’re effectively stuck with this monolithic file.
-For those who don’t use it (like me), it can be disabled with one simple step.
-Open up a command-line by typing “cmd” into the run line or Start menu field and once opened, type in ‘powercfg -h off’ without quotes.
+For those who don’t use it, it can be disabled with one simple step.
+Open up a command prompt either by searching for it in Start and right-clicking it to use it as administrator, or right-click the Start button in Windows 8 and 10 and choose the appropriate option from the menu.
+Once opened, you can simply type in “powercfg -h off”, without quotes.

-So, if you have an SSD and want to get the most out of it by getting rid of two things you might not even use, spending a couple of minutes fixing the problems can really pay off.
+There we have it.
+If you have an SSD and want to get the most out of it by getting rid of two things you might not even use, spending a couple of minutes taking care of them can really pay off!

 This article was originally published in June, 2011, and has since been updated.